 HIST 532 Seminar in Latin American History.
 (3 Hours) A readings and research centered course focusing on the historical development of Latin America in the Western Hemisphere.
 Primary emphasis will be given to the impact of Spanish culture in the region, patterns of political, economic, social and intellectual ferment as well as historic and enduring problems specific to Latin America.

 HIST 533 Advanced Research in Mississippi History.
-(3 Hours) A research intensive course devoted to the study of special topics in post-Civil War, late 19th and 20th century Mississippi History.
+(3 Hours) A research intensive course devoted to the study of special topics in Mississippi history.